enigma131/stb6100/KernelInstall.md

+You need 1 Gb free disk.
+Same source is used for all DMS modules.
 As example, for Debian Bullseye, you can take:

     wget https://mirrors.edge.kernel.org/pub/linux/kernel/v5.x/linux-5.10.tar.xz